onc-healthit/ccda-scorecard/README.md

 <span id="api"></span>
 # API
-* The Scorecard API is a POST RESTful service which takes a C-CDA document as input and returns JSON results.
+* The Scorecard API is a POST RESTful service which takes a C-CDA document as input and returns JSON results
   * Input parameter name: ccdaFile
-  * Input parameter Type: File.
+  * Input parameter Type: File
-  * Output parameter Type: JSON string.
+  * Output parameter Type: JSON string

 * Below is an example Java Snippet to access the Scorecard service in your own applications.
 ```Java